AllisonRKahn/3D-Audio-Deliverable/README.md

 ```
 In order to use the localizers, after clicking on the 'use marvelmind' code, in another window open `example.py` inside the read-gyro-and-location folder.
 This find also uses the time, sys, numpy, math and socket libraries with can also be installed with pip.

+#### For Information on using the MarvelMind Locators, please reference the readme in the `marvelmind-position-and-angle` folder

-### In order to play audio from the GUI, you must also have the dependencies for the `spatializer_demo.py` file
+#### In order to play audio from the GUI, you must also have the dependencies for the `spatializer_demo.py` file

 These libraries include scipy, numpy, math, time, multiprocessing and playback as detailed above.
 This file also uses `playback.py` which requires time, enum, pygame, sounddevice, and pyaudio as well detailed above.

-## For Information on beginning the MarvelMind Locators, please reference the readme in the `marvelmind-position-and-angle` folder
+### In order to play the 3D Audio on the Pi, use the following system of setup:

-## Setup
+### Setup

 `setup.sh` is an included setup file for use on Raspberry Pi's.

-### On Raspberry Pi
+#### On Raspberry Pi

 In the terminal run
 ```shell